Discrimination is the act of treating someone unfairly because of who they are, their beliefs or because they possess certain characteristics.

-Discrimination can be incredibly isolating.
-As a victim, you may internalise the negativity you received and this can have an affect on your self-esteem, self-belief and self-worth.
-Having a support network to rely on can help you move past these experiences, and your friends and family can remind you of your worth and support you in the time after the event.
+Discrimination can be isolating.
+As a victim, you may internalise the negativity you received and this can affect your self-esteem, self-belief and self-worth.
+Having a support network to rely on can help you process these experiences, and your friends and family can remind you of your worth and support you in the time after the event.

 Support can come from other places, as well as your loved ones.
 There are groups and organisations that can help like-minded people come together and talk about their experiences.
-It can be reassuring to know you’re not alone in this, and connecting with these people can help you learn how to address and respond to experiences in ways you perhaps hadn’t considered.
+It can be reassuring to know you’re not alone in this, and connecting with these people can help you learn how to address and respond to experiences.

 Focus on your reactions

 Being a victim of discrimination can trigger a lot of strong emotions, often all at once.
 Feelings of hurt, anger, shame and sadness can appear suddenly and influence your response.
 These experiences can also trigger a physical response too, such as increased blood pressure, heart rate and body temperature.

 Slow your breathing and practise other relaxation techniques to cope with the immediate stress response.
 Taking things slow will help you keep a clear head so you can respond from a place of intention.

 If you have been affected by (or witnessed) a hate crime, it's important to report it if you feel able to.
 Taking positive action to stand up against hate can help you feel more in control.
 You can report hate crimes online.